Skip to main content

 “We’re taking photographs of each salamander; one photo of the entire back and one close-up from hip to shoulder.
 We need to run the photos through the software program, but it’s possible that we’ll be able to document individuals returning to a pond next year with these individual-specific photographs.”

 Elastomer dyes that fluoresce under black light are also being tested on a subsample of the salamanders in case the photographs aren’t able to accurately identify the salamanders on an individual basis.
-This will provide Carlson’s team another way to document individual salamanders returning to the same pond in future breeding migrations and to estimate population size.
+This will provide Carlson’s team with another way to document individual salamanders returning to the same pond in future breeding migrations and to estimate population size.

-But for now, Carlson is determined to find more salamanders in as many locations as possible.
+For now, Carlson is determined to find more salamanders in as many locations as possible.

 “It’s the slimiest Easter egg hunt I’ve ever been on.”